When is a System Discoverable from Data? Discovery Requires Chaos: Minimal Mathematical Background

 \end{definition} The idea behind topological transitivity is that chaotic systems must be sufficiently mixing.
 In the following sections, the main object of study will be the trajectories generated by flowing the dynamical system. \begin{definition}[Trajectory] We define the \emph{trajectory} or \emph{orbit} as:

-We will say that $\phi$ is \emph{hypercyclic} if it has a dense trajectory, that is, there exists $x \in M$ such that $\operatorname{Traj}(x, F)$ is dense in $M$; such an $x$ will be called a \emph{hypercyclic element} for $\phi$. \end{definition}
+We will say that $\phi$ is \emph{hypercyclic} if it has a dense trajectory, that is, there exists $x \in M$ such that $\operatorname{Traj}(x, F)$ is dense in $M$; such an $x$ will be called a \emph{hypercyclic point} for $\phi$. \end{definition}

 The main result we shall rely on is Birkhoff's theorem on topological transitivity \citep{birkhoff_surface_1922}, which we state here for the setting of flows:

 \begin{lemma}[Continuous Birkhoff's Lemma.
 Proof in \Cref{sec:BirkProof}] Let $X$ be a complete metric space with a continuous dynamical system $\phi$.
 Then $\phi$ is topologically transitive if and only if it has a hypercyclic point.
 In this case, the set of hypercyclic points is dense. \end{lemma}